 The agency has adopted policy which supports this standard.
 Executive Directive 72, Section XVI, B, 4 states, "...If a sexual assault service provider is not available to provide victim advocate services, the DOC shall make available a member who has been screened for appropriateness to serve in this role and has received education concerning sexual assault and forensic examination issues."

-The qualified community-based staff member would be provided by PAVE, Inc. PAVE Inc. is a nonprofit organization providing services for victims of sexual assault and family/partner abuse.
-Services include a 24-hour help line, counseling, advocacy, crisis intervention, support groups, emergency shelter and more.
-PAVE serves residents of Dodge County.
+The qualified community-based staff member would be provided by the Hope House of South Central Wisconsin.
+Hope House is a nonprofit organization providing services for victims of sexual assault and family/partner abuse.
+Services include a 24-hour help line, counseling, advocacy, crisis intervention, legal services, emergency shelter and community education.
+Hope House serves residents of Columbia County.
 All services are free and confidential.
-Speakers are available for community organizations.
-The mission of this organization is as follows: "PAVE works to empower those affected by violence in Dodge County, WI.
-We do this using a three part approach - crisis services, community collaboration, and prevention education.
-All of our services are free.
-Our crisis services are also confidential and available to both those that stay in shelter and to those that continue to live in the community.
-Our approach acknowledges the myriad of struggles facing those who have experienced trauma, focusing on supporting each victim/survivor's choices and educating them in options for a violence free future."
-PAVE is the Sexual Assault Service Provider (SASP) recognized by the Wisconsin Coalition Against Sexual Assault.
+The mission of the organization is "The mission of Hope House is to prevent abuse and provide support to victims of domestic and sexual violence.
+Our service area includes Sauk, Columbia, Juneau, Marquette, and Adams Counties."
+Hope House is the Sexual Assault Service Provider (SASP) recognized by the Wisconsin Coalition Against Sexual Assault.